Unlocking the Empathy of Your Audience

 Personally, Bourne can't remember where he came from or who he is and carries tremendous inner guilt over what he used to do for a living.
 Kyle suffers from PTSD, a pscyhological disorder that began when he shot a child trying to kill Marines.
 Cage and Deckard struggle with their own internal identities.

-Each of these characters takes action to solve problems in their action-oriented Overall Story Throughlines, while simultaneously internalizing their own personal problems.
+Each of these characters takes action to solve problems in their action-oriented Objective Story Throughlines, while simultaneously internalizing their own personal problems.

 They needed to develop the Main Character's Approach.